Shoaibkhalid65/TodoApp/README.md

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/yourusername/todo-list-app/issues) if you'd like to contribute.
+Feel free to check the [issues page](https://github.com/Shoaibkhalid65/TodoApp/issues) if you'd like to contribute.

----

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 ## 🙌 Acknowledgements